phiresky/joint-multilingual-speech-recognition-and-language-id/thesis.md

 ## Extraction and Learning

-We wrote our own parsing toolkit for the transcriptions and word alignments from the SwDA [@swda], which are formatted as plain text files.
+We wrote our own parsing toolkit for the transcriptions and word alignments from the SwDA [@jurafsky_switchboard_1997], which are formatted as plain text files.
 We used the Python interface of the Janus Recognition Toolkit, numpy, scipy and sklearn for feature extraction and filters.
 We implemented a small learning toolkit on top of Lasagne that reads the extraction and training configuration from a JSON file and outputs the training history as JSON.
 We used git to track the changes and git tags so every extraction and training output had the exact state of the code attached.
 This allowed us to easily reproduce different outputs.
 We also wrote a meta configuration generator, that takes a set of interesting configuration parameters and outputs all the relevant permutations, which can then be extracted, trained and evaluated in parallel.

 ### Automatic caching